On April 6, 2021 Riverside County qualified to move into the orange tier within the State's Blueprint for a Safer Economy.

 Which restaurants have outdoor dining?

-Greater Palm Springs restaurants are currently closed for indoor dining.
-However, patio seating dining is available and many are offering takeout and delivery as well and online gift cards to use later.
+Indoor dining is now permitted at 50% or 200 people whichever is fewer.
+Patio seating dining is available and many are offering takeout and delivery as well and online gift cards to use later.
 Please be sure to check with individual restaurants directly for services provided.
-For a list of restaurants that offer outdoor dining, click here.
+For a list of restaurants, click here.

 Which restaurants are offering takeout or delivery?